tiny-pilot/tinypilot/bundler/README.md

   - It’s built from the root [`Dockerfile`](../Dockerfile) and embedded as Debian package
 - **Several Ansible roles**
   - The main role is [`ansible-role-tinypilot`](https://github.com/tiny-pilot/ansible-role-tinypilot), which then fetches the roles for [nginx](https://github.com/tiny-pilot/ansible-role-nginx) and [ustreamer](https://github.com/tiny-pilot/ansible-role-ustreamer).
-  - The responsibility of the Ansible roles is to configure the target system
+  - The Ansible roles are responsible for configuring TinyPilot and its dependencies on the device.
 - **Metadata**
   - For example, version/build information

-On the target system, the bundle is unpacked to `/opt/tinypilot-updater`.
+On the device, the bundle is unpacked to `/opt/tinypilot-updater`.
 It’s necessary to persist the bundle folder on the device, because the application still relies on the Ansible roles being there for applying system changes.
 We might refactor this in the future, though.

 The entrypoint for installing the bundle is the [`bundle/install`](bundle/install) script.
 It does some bootstrapping and then hands over to `ansible-role-tinypilot`, which contains most of the actual installation logic.